In-Context Learning Without Copying: Mechanistic Investigation of Induction Heads

 We analyze two models: our vanilla model at step 5000, and the same model at step 0 (random initialization).
 At step 5000, our vanilla model has previous token heads at layer L4, but no induction heads appear in layer L4 or earlier (Figure \ref{fig:prefix-matching_step5000}).
 We hypothesize that when this previous token information is present, randomly initialized heads in later layers will begin to exhibit prefix-matching attention patterns.
 Therefore, we apply activation patching by patching the outputs of layer L4 from step 5000 into layer L4 at step 0, and observe whether heads in later layers attend to this previous token information despite being randomly initialized.

 Figure~\ref{fig:random_init_patching} shows that once we patch the outputs of layer L4 at step 5000 into the randomly-initialized model, the model's highest induction score increases to 0.122.
 (Before patching, the randomly-initialized model had a maximum prefix matching score of 0.076.)
-All heads with patched scores above 0.10 for this experiment also rank among the top 5 prefix matching heads at the final checkpoint of the vanilla model (Figure~\ref{fig:clean_1b_head_scores}), indicating that these heads were biased towards prefix matching from initialization.
+All heads highlighted with red dots for this experiment also rank among the top 5 prefix matching heads at the final checkpoint of the vanilla model (Figure~\ref{fig:comparison_across_models}), indicating that these heads were biased towards prefix matching from initialization.
 A similar pattern holds for the \textsc{Hapax} model, where 2 out of 3 top prefix-matching heads from its final checkpoint also have increased induction scores in our cross-checkpoint patching experiment (L8H5, L6H4).
 Both the \textsc{Hapax} and vanilla model start training from the same random initialization seed, which can explain why we are seeing this overlap.
-These results suggest that induction head-like attention patterns can form quite easily once previous token information is present, possibly explaining how the \textsc{Hapax} model is still able to learn such attention patterns despite never being trained on token positions that can be predicted by induction heads.
+These results suggest that induction head-like attention patterns can form quite easily once previous token information is present, possibly explaining how the \textsc{Hapax} model still displays such attention patterns despite never being trained on token positions that can be predicted by induction heads.